openskope-org/paleocar-browser/README.md

 ### Install GDAL

-The PaleoCAR backend services included in the default packaging depend on a local installation of [GDAL](http://www.gdal.org/) (Geospation Data Abstraction Library).
-Currently only the program [gdallocationinfo](http://www.gdal.org/gdallocationinfo.html) is needed.
-In particular, the Python bindings are not yet requred.
-If the gdallocationinfo program is in your PATH at the command line then no further installation of GDAL components is required.
-Otherwise follow the instructions below for your platform:

 #### Installing GDAL binaries on Linux

-The GDAL binaries can be installed using `apt-get` on Ubuntu:
+On Ubuntu systems the GDAL binaries can be installed using `apt-get`:

     apt-get install gdal-bin

-For Ubuntu 16.04LTS the version of GDAL installed in this way will be 1.11.3.
+For Ubuntu 16.04LTS the version of GDAL installed by `apt-get` will be 1.11.3.
 This version is sufficient for running the **PaleoCAR browser**.

 For other Linux distributions check for installer packages or [build from source](http://trac.osgeo.org/gdal/wiki/BuildHints).